-In the event of media inquiries involving an allegation of misconduct, a single board member or attorney shall be appointed as the sole media contact and any comment shall be based on the following principles:
+In the event of media inquiries involving an allegation of misconduct, a single board member or attorney should be appointed as the sole media contact and any comment should be based on the following principles:

-- The league has notified the proper law enforcement authorities. - The league is following its internal policies and procedures regarding the allegation(s). - The privacy of all involved individuals shall be respected and protected throughout the proceedings. - The identity of any accused perpetrator shall not be disclosed unless 1) law enforcement is actively investigating and the name is a matter of public record; 2) law enforcement believes that the accusation is likely valid; and 3) the league has taken action to sanction or remove the alleged perpetrator.
+- The organization has notified the proper law enforcement authorities. - The organization is following its internal policies and procedures regarding the allegation(s). - The privacy of all involved individuals should be respected and protected throughout the proceedings. - The identity of any accused perpetrator should not be disclosed unless 1) law enforcement is actively investigating and the name is a matter of public record; 2) law enforcement believes that the accusation is likely valid; and 3) the organization has taken action to sanction or remove the alleged perpetrator.